signalwerk/signalwerk.cms/README.md

 1. Add or edit JSON files in `collections/pages/`
 2. The system automatically detects changes and rebuilds affected pages
-3. View changes in your browser (auto-reloads)
+3. View changes in your browser at http://localhost:3000
-4. Generated HTML files appear in `dist/`
+4. Generated static HTML files appear in `dist/`

+## How It Works

+### Development
+1. Vite serves the React app from `src/main.jsx`
+2. Main app loads JSON data via `/api/pages/{filename}.json`
+3. TypeProcessor renders the JSON structure into React components
+4. File watcher rebuilds pages when JSON changes

+### Production
+1. Vite plugin processes all JSON files during build
+2. Server-side rendering generates static HTML for each page
+3. React Helmet manages meta tags and page titles
+4. Static files are output to `dist/` for deployment

 ## Extending the System